Are Ensembles Getting Better all the Time?: What happens for nonconvex losses?

 \section{What happens for nonconvex losses?}

 For convex losses, we saw that the theory is quite simple and compelling: the average performance of ensembles is always improving.
 The picture becomes much more complex when the loss is no longer assumed to be convex.
-Indeed, we saw in Section \ref{sec:intro-medical} that there was a crisp difference between the cross-entropy loss and the accuracy.
+Indeed, we saw in Section~\ref{sec:intro-medical} that there was a crisp difference between the cross-entropy loss and the accuracy.

-As we will see, there is a general pattern for nonconvex losses.
-Some ensembles get better: they are the ones that, on average, ``get it right" (in the sense that $\ybar_\infty$ is a ``good prediction"), and correspond for instance to the ones on the middle panel of Fig. \ref{fig:accuracy_derma}.
-On the other hand, when $\ybar_\infty$ is a ``bad prediction", we will see that ensembling hurts (as it does on the right panel of Fig. \ref{fig:accuracy_derma}).
+As we will see, there is nonetheless a general pattern for nonconvex losses.
+Some ensembles get better: they are the ones that, on average, ``get it right" (in the sense that $\ybar_\infty$ is a ``good prediction"), and correspond for instance to the ones on the middle panel of Fig.~\ref{fig:accuracy_derma}.
+On the other hand, when $\ybar_\infty$ is a ``bad prediction,'' we will see that ensembling hurts (as it does on the right panel of Fig.~\ref{fig:accuracy_derma}).

-Contrarily to the results for the convex case, which were true for any $K$, all results in this section will be asymptotic, in the sense that we will prove that $\mathbb{E}[ L(\ybar_K)]$ is \emph{eventually monotonic} (\emph{i.e.}, that it is monotonic for $K$ large enough).
+There are two sorts of nonconvex loss that will interest us.
+The first ones are the sufficiently smooth ones.
+Their monotonicity will be analysed by Taylor-expanding the loss around $\ybar_\infty$.
+We will then study the most popular nonconvex loss: the classification error, that will prove challenging to tackle due to its discontinuity.
+Unlike results for the convex case, which were true for any $K$, all results in this section will be asymptotic, in the sense that we will prove that $\mathbb{E}[ L(\ybar_K)]$ is \emph{eventually monotonic} (\emph{i.e.}, that it is monotonic for $K$ large enough).